infominer33/infominer33.github.io/_pages/about.md

 As a big reader from a young age, it was easy for me to see that the educational system offered to me was just as baseless as everything else I was raised to believe in.
 I quickly realized also, that likewise, any faith in the government as some benevolent actor in my interests was just as unfounded.

 While my youth was intellectually stimulating, it suffered socially, and so I really had no glue sticking me to the herd.
-From there I disengaged as much as possible from the path where you're expected to go into a bunch of debt to become a dutiful taxpayer and keep your hedges trimmed.
+From there I disengaged as much as possible from the path where you're expected to go into a bunch of debt to become a dutiful taxpayer, make babies, and keep your hedges trimmed.

 {% include figure image_path="https://imgur.com/W10G9Qf.png" alt="It's tough for dreamers." caption="The meaning of ignorance is bliss." %}

 ## Dropping Out

 I saw everything as pointless, including activism where you can clearly see that "the system" has a built in defense mechanism protecting it from meaningful remediation.